nshaff3r/acetate-dl/README.md

 # acetate-dl
-Experimenting with deep learning to restore cellulose acetate damage
+Experimenting with deep learning to restore cellulose acetate damage.
+Work in progress.